xArm-Developer/ufactory_doc_api/en/websocket_API/websocket_API.md

 ---
-title: Websocket API
+title: websocket API
 order: 1
 ---

-# Websocket API
+# websocket API

 WebsocketAPI is used for UFactory Studio software.